 The xdr rejected reply subroutine describes Remote Procedure Call (RPC) message rejection replies.
 This subroutine can be used to generate rejection replies similar to RPC rejection replies without using the RPC program.

+xdrs Points to the eXternal Data Representation (XDR) stream handle.
 Points to the structure that contains the rejected reply.

 Upon successful completion, this subroutine returns a value of 1.
 If unsuccessful, it returns a value of 0.